Transformers (film): Plot

-The planet Cybertron was ravaged by a civil war between two Transformer factions — the Autobots, led by Optimus Prime, and the Decepticons, led by Megatron — for the AllSpark, a cube-like object that is the source of all Cybertronian life.
+Cybertron was ravaged by a civil war between two Transformer factions — the Autobots, led by Optimus Prime, and the Decepticons, led by Megatron.
+Both search for a lost artifact called the AllSpark, the source of all Cybertronian life.
 The Autobots want to find the AllSpark to rebuild Cybertron and end the war, while the Decepticons want to use it to conquer the universe.
 Megatron found the AllSpark on Earth, but crash-landed in the Arctic Circle and was frozen in the ice.
 Captain Archibald Witwicky and his crew of explorers stumbled upon Megatron in 1897.
-Captain Witwicky accidentally activates Megatron's navigational system, causing his eyeglasses to be imprinted with the coordinates of the AllSpark's location.
+Captain Witwicky accidentally activates Megatron's navigational system, imprinting his eyeglasses with the coordinates of the AllSpark's location.
 Sector 7, a secret U.S. government organization, discovers the AllSpark in the Colorado River and builds the Hoover Dam around it to mask its energy emissions.
-The still-frozen Megatron is transported into the facility and is reverse engineered to advance human technology.
+The still-frozen Megatron is transported into the facility and is reverse-engineered to advance human technology.

-In the present day, the Decepticons — Blackout, Scorponok, Frenzy, Barricade, Starscream, Bonecrusher and Brawl — have landed on Earth and assumed the disguise of Earth vehicles.
-Blackout and Scorponok attack the U.S. SOCCENT military base in Qatar and try to hack into the U.S. military network to find the location of Megatron and the AllSpark, but their mission is thwarted when the base staff severs the network cable connections.
-While Blackout wrecks the rest of the base, Captain William Lennox, Sergeant Robert Epps, and their small group of survivors with photographic evidence of the robots escape the destruction.
-They are pursued by Scorponok, but he is repelled by air strikes.
-In the process, Lennox's team discovers that the only effective weapons against the Transformers' armor are high-heat sabot rounds.
-After Blackout's failure, Frenzy infiltrates Air Force One to hack into the military network and, in doing so, plants a virus.
-He finds the map imprinted on Archibald's glasses, which is owned by his descendant, Sam Witwicky, leading him and Barricade to begin tracking Sam's location in Los Angeles.
+In the present day, the Decepticon Blackout attacks the U.S. SOCCENT military base in Qatar and tries to hack into the U.S. military network to find Megatron and the AllSpark.
+Still, the base staff thwarts him by severing the network cable connections.
+While Blackout wrecks the rest of the base, Captain William Lennox, Sergeant Robert Epps, and their small group of survivors escape the destruction with photographic evidence.
+Blackout sends his symbiont Scorponok to eliminate them.
+In the United States, Captain Witwicky’s descendant Sam Witwicky buys his first car, which turns out to be the Autobot Bumblebee.
+Bumblebee helps him woo his crush, Mikaela Banes, then leaves at night to transmit a homing beacon to the Autobots, and Sam briefly sees his robot form.

-One of the Autobots, Bumblebee, is also on Earth, disguised as a 1976 Chevy Camaro, and is bought by Sam while shopping for his first car.
-Bumblebee helps him woo his crush, Mikaela Banes, and leaves at night to transmit a homing beacon to the Autobots, with Sam briefly seeing his robot form.
+Another Decepticon, Frenzy, infiltrates Air Force One to hack into the military network and, in doing so, plants a virus.
+He finds the map imprinted on Archibald's glasses, leading him and his partner Barricade to begin tracking Sam's location.
 The next day, Barricade confronts Sam and demands his grandfather's glasses, but Bumblebee rescues him and Mikaela.
-After Bumblebee upgrades his vehicle form by scanning a 2007 Chevrolet Camaro, they rendezvous with the Autobots — Optimus, Jazz, Ironhide, and Ratchet — who have landed on Earth and taken on forms of Earth vehicles as well.
-Sam, Mikaela, and the Autobots return to Sam's home and obtain the glasses.
-Government agents from Sector 7, led by Seymour Simmons, arrive to arrest Sam and Mikaela, and capture Bumblebee after the Autobots try to rescue them.
+Meanwhile, Scorponok attacks Lennox’s team, but sabot rounds dropped by the Air Force drive him back.
+Bumblebee soon introduces Sam and Mikaela to Optimus and the other Autobots.
+They all return to Sam's home and obtain the glasses.
+Government agents from Sector 7, led by Seymour Simmons, arrive to arrest Sam and Mikaela and capture Bumblebee after the Autobots try to rescue them.